alvaropp/alvaropp.github.io/content/projects/slackline_com.markdown

 ---
 layout: page
 date: 2018-03-05
-title: Centre of Mass Tracking
+title: Centre of mass tracking
 description: slacklining!
 brief: A small computer vision project to show that the centre of mass of someone walking on a slackline stays fixed vertically on top of the line (unless you fall!).
 By employing Python and OpenCV we are able to track an approximation of the centre of mass of a person slacklining in a video.
 img: https://user-images.githubusercontent.com/4785303/37111220-106c5d7e-2237-11e8-8ba0-3f2fb095fd88.jpeg